Amateur radio repeater: Internet linking

 Repeaters may also be connected over the Internet using voice over IP (VoIP) techniques.
 VoIP links are a convenient way to connecting distant repeaters that would otherwise be unreachable by VHF/UHF radio propagation.
-Popular VoIP amateur radio network protocols include D-STAR, Echolink, IRLP, WIRES and eQSO.
+Popular VoIP amateur radio network protocols include AllStarLink/HamVoIP, D-STAR, Echolink, IRLP, WIRES and eQSO.
 Digital Mobile Radio (DMR), D-STAR, Fusion, P25 and NXDN all have a codec in the user radio and along with the encoded audio, also send and receive user number and destination information so one can talk to another specific user or a Talk Group.
 Two such worldwide networks are DMR-MARC and Brandmeister.

 For example, a simplex gateway may be used to link a simplex repeater into a repeater network via the Internet.